charming-whaley/WeatherKitAPI/README.md

 <p>A simple API that makes it easier to work with WeatherKit from Apple.</p>

 # Description
-<p>If you always stuck while working with WeatherKit or you want to just do your project rather than focusing on how it works<br>
-then WeatherKitAPI is a great solution for that</p>
+<p>If you always stuck while working with WeatherKit or you want to just do your project rather than focusing on how it works then WeatherKitAPI is a great solution for that</p>

 # Getting started
 <p>
-1. Make sure your project version is: iOS17+, macOS15+, watchOS10+, visionOS1+
+1. Make sure your project version is: iOS17+, macOS15+, watchOS10+, visionOS1+<br>
-2. Download WeatherKitAPI files from the repository using Swift Package Manager
+2. Download WeatherKitAPI files from the repository using Swift Package Manager<br>
-3. Enable WeatherKit in your project (for Apple Developer Program users only)
+3. Enable WeatherKit in your project (for Apple Developer Program users only)<br>
-4. Use necessary function from WeatherKitAPI
+4. Use necessary function from WeatherKitAPI<br>
 </p>

 # Usage